-The above mentioned companies face a higher risk because they have high contribution from drugs with less than three generic approvals and are likely to suffer a major loss of market share due to the increased competition.
+The above-mentioned companies face a higher risk because they have a high contribution from drugs with less than three generic approvals and are likely to suffer a major loss of market share due to the increased competition.

 In the chart below, it is clear that Sun Pharma has been showing a continuous decline in its Profit After Tax since last year.

 The fate of a few specific Indian pharmaceutical majors looks to be uncertain at the moment, given the regulatory headwinds.